cosmos/cosmos-sdk/PENDING.md

 BUG FIXES
 *  \#1666 Add intra-tx counter to the genesis validators
+*  \#1797 Fix off-by-one error in slashing for downtime
 *  \#1787 Fixed bug where Tally fails due to revoked/unbonding validator